Cricket: Jofra Archer abuser during Black Caps test was an English supporter, say spectators

 Now, two Tauranga brothers sitting near the scoreboard at Bay Oval on Monday have come forward with what they say they heard.

-They said a man near them wearing a black top was yelling out a particular sentence, which included a racial insult, while Archer was batting.
+They said a man near them wearing a black top was yelling out a particular sentence, which included an abbreviation that was a racial insult, while Archer was batting.

-NZME has chosen not to publish the sentence, but has reviewed Sky Sport coverage of the match and just before the fourth ball of the 94th over is bowled, it appears that exact same insult can be heard shouted from the crowd.
+NZME has chosen not to publish the sentence or abbreviation, but has reviewed Sky Sport coverage of the match and just before the fourth ball of the 94th over is bowled, it appears that exact same insult can be heard shouted from the crowd.

 After the ball is bowled, Archer appears to look over to the scoreboard area of the ground.